How Many Truck Drivers in the U.S?

 What state has the lowest number of truck drivers in the U.S.?

 Montana is second from last with just over 1,500; Wyoming, Maine, South Dakota, Vermont, and North Dakota round out a list of states with less than 2,000 professional truck drivers each.
-Meanwhile, Alaska has a small number of trucks on its roads (only about 715), making Alaska the state with the least number of trucks in terms of truck miles traveled.
+Meanwhile, Alaska has a small number of trucks on its roads (only about 715), making Alaska the state with the fewest truck miles traveled.

 Do U.S truck drivers have medical benefits?